 Created by Nev March

-It’s 1892, and Anglo-Indian Sherlock Holmes fan CAPTAIN JIM AGNIHOTRI of the British Army’s 14th Light Cavalry Regiment, is recovering from his wounds from a “skirmish on the wild northern frontier” in a Bombay’s Poona military hospital when we meet him in Murder in Bombay (2020), the kick-off book in a promising new series by Nev March.
+It’s 1892, and Anglo-Indian Sherlock Holmes fan CAPTAIN JIM AGNIHOTRI of the British Army’s 14th Light Cavalry Regiment, is recovering from his wounds from a “skirmish on the wild northern frontier” in a Bombay’s Poona military hospital when we meet him in the Edgar-nominated Murder in Bombay (2020), the kick-off book in a promising new series by Nev March.

 He’s bored as hell, until he comes across a story in the paper of two young women who fell to their deaths–or were pushed–from a university clock tower.
 Intrigued, and realizing his days in the military are over, he approaches Adi Framji, the grieving husband of one of the women (and the brother of the other), offering to help, and is promptly hired to look into it.

 Whether the good captain pursues his new-found occupation or not, this was a hell of a book.
 Based on true events, March’s prose is sharp and her research fascinating.
-Agnihotri is an intriguing and compassion character, an honorable man and a dogged investigator, caught up in a cultural, racial and classist crossfire he doesn’t always understand, torn between his duties as a British officer and his sympathies for the “blighters.”
+Agnihotri is an intriguing and compassionate character, an honorable man and a dogged investigator, caught up in a cultural, racial and classist crossfire he doesn’t always understand, torn between his duties as a British officer and his sympathies for the “blighters.”

 ABOUT THE AUTHOR